ParadexRelayer/Consumer-API-docs/readme.md

 ## Wrapping ETH and Setting Allowances

 Paradex enables the decentralised trading of ERC20 tokens.
 The ERC20 standard was created to provide a common interface for how tokens will function and was created after the initial Ethereum standard.
 As such Ethereum is not currently an ERC20 token and has to be converted to a compatible ERC20 Ethereum called Wrapped-ETH (WETH).
 Unsurprisingly this conversion process is called wrapping with 1 WETH being equivalent to 1 ETH in value.
 Another feature of ERC20 tokens is allowances.
-Allowances allow you to control how much if any of your funds can be transfered by out of your wallet by Paradex.
+Allowances allow you to control how much if any of your funds can be transfered by out of your wallet by the 0x contracts used by Paradex.
 By default your allowances are set to 0 so before you begin trading you have to set allowances for your tokens.
 Remember even once you have set your allowances no funds can be transferred out of your account without you putting a valid order on the orderbook.
-If you try and place an order to paradex without setting your allowances for that token your order will enter an unfunded state.
-If you are wanting to set allowances programmatically the 0x.js library provides some convenience methods to help you do that https://www.0xproject.com/docs/0xjs#token
+If you try and place an order to Paradex without setting your allowances for that token your order will enter an unfunded state.
+If you want to set allowances programmatically, the 0x.js library provides some convenience methods to help you do that: https://www.0xproject.com/docs/0xjs#token

 ## Errors